 Name and appearance Model Application Remarks CX-Programmer Ver.
-7.1 WS02-CXPC1-E- V71 Programming and monitoring from a Windows environment The CP1L with 14, 20, 30, 40 or 60 points is supported by CX-Programmer version 7.1 or higher.
+7.1 WS02-CXPC1-E- V71 Programming and monitoring from a Windows environment The CP1L L or M model with 14, 20, 30, 40 or 60 points is supported by CX-Programmer version 7.1 or higher.
+The CP1L J model is supported by CX-Programmer Version 7.22 or higher.
 The CP1L with 10 points is supported by CX-Programmer version 7.3 or higher.
 Use an off-the-shelf USB cable to connect the computer running the CX-Programmer to the USB port on the CP1L CPU Unit.